Home Education (UK)

 Independent Schools Under Attack – 1st January 2025

 From 1st January 2025 the UK Government removed the Independent Schools 20% VAT exemption.
 The Government claim that the money raised will go towards funding public services, including propping up struggling state funded education.
-No other European country imposes VAT on private education.
-Greece tried a 23% VAT increase in 2015, which lead to school closures, teachers being made redundant and an overwhelmed state sector.
-This experiment was a utter failure with the Greek Government being forced to reverse its decision within that same year.
+This legislation is unjust and discriminatory – no other European country imposes VAT on private education.
+The devastating impact is already being felt with many independent schools having to close.
+Low cost independent schools, who often support children with special educational needs (not those from affluent backgrounds) are the hardest hit.

 Children’s Wellbeing and Schools Bill – 2025